|

 Documentation

-If the relative is other than a parent, the relationship must be clearly documented.
+If the caretaker relative is other than a parent, the relationship with the child must be documented.
 Relationship must be verified when possible.
 The recipient's signed statement is acceptable in the absence of other verification.

-The “Caretaker Relative Documentation Chart” (SCD 1383) may be used to clearly establish the relationship.
+The CW 790 may be used to clearly establish the relationship.
 This should be completed by the EW during the interview and signed by the recipient to ensure it is correct.
-The SCD 1383 is not a mandatory form for CalWORKs.
+The CW 790 is not a mandatory form for CalWORKs.
 It is an aid to help the EW establish and document the correct caretaker relationship.

-If the caretaker relative cares for two children and has a different relationship to each child, it may be necessary to complete two separate SCD 1383s.
+If the caretaker relative cares for two children and has a different relationship to each child, it may be necessary to complete two separate CW 790.
 Example Example

-Reminder: There are many ethnic groups who establish relative status by arrangement.
-The EW must ensure that the relationship between the child and the caretaker/relative is the legal or blood relationship.
+Reminder: There are many ethnic groups that establish relative status by arrangement.
+The EW must ensure that the relationship between the child and the caretaker/relative is a legal or blood relationship.

 Acceptable Evidence